CodyNicholson/Backend_Development_Notes/Object_Oriented_Software_Development/onTheFinal.md

+#On The Final

-Knowing what things are overriden
+Knowing what things are overridden

 write Static factory